mcurasya/dnd-bot/README.md

 # dnd-bot
-dnd bot for our games
+dnd telegram bot for our games